fabiotosi92/Diffusion4RobustDepth/README.md

 We present a novel approach designed to address the complexities posed by challenging, out-of-distribution data in the single-image depth estimation task.
 Our method leverages cutting-edge conditioned diffusion models to generate new, user-defined scenes with a comprehensive set of challenges and associated depth information.

 **Key Contributions:**
-- A framework for generating challenging scenes while preserving 3D structure
+- Pioneering use of diffusion models to address single-image depth estimation challenges
-- A self-distillation protocol for fine-tuning monocular depth networks
+- A knowledge distillation approach that enhances the robustness of existing monocular depth estimation models in challenging out-of-distribution settings
-- State-of-the-art results on benchmarks for challenging conditions
+- The first unified framework that simultaneously tackles multiple challenges (e.g. adverse weather and non-Lambertian)

 ## :gear: Method

-Our innovative approach addresses the challenge of monocular depth estimation in complex, out-of-distribution scenarios by leveraging the power of diffusion models.
+Our approach addresses the challenge of monocular depth estimation in complex, out-of-distribution scenarios by leveraging the power of diffusion models.
 Here's how our method works:

 1. **Scene Generation with Diffusion Models**:
    We start with images that are easy for depth estimation (e.g., clear daylight scenes).
 Using state-of-the-art conditioned diffusion models (e.g. ControlNet, T2I-Adapter), we transform these into challenging scenarios (like rainy nights or scenes with reflective surfaces).
-The key novelty here is that we preserve the underlying 3D structure while dramatically altering the visual appearance.
+The novelty here is that we preserve the underlying 3D structure while dramatically altering the visual appearance.
 This allows us to generate a vast array of challenging scenes with known depth information.

 2. **Depth Estimation on Simple Scenes**:
    We use a pre-trained monocular depth networks, such as DPT, ZoeDepth, Depth-Anything, to estimate depth for the original, unchallenging scenes.
 This provides us with reliable depth estimates for the base scenarios.

 3. **Self-Distillation Protocol**:
-   We then fine-tune the depth network using a novel self-distillation protocol.
+   We then fine-tune the depth network using a self-distillation protocol.
 This process involves:
    - Using the generated challenging images as input
    - Employing the depth estimates from the simple scenes as pseudo ground truth
    - Applying a scale-and-shift-invariant loss to account for the global changes introduced by the diffusion process

-This approach allows the network to learn robust depth estimation across a wide range of challenging conditions, without requiring expensive real-world data collection or manual annotation.
+This approach allows the depth network to learn robust depth estimation across a wide range of challenging conditions.

 <p align="center">
   <img src="assets/method.png" alt="Method Overview" width="800"/>